Active Brownian particle under stochastic position and orientation resetting in a harmonic trap: Conclusions

 In the steady state, the orientation autocorrelation decays to a non-zero value in the presence of resetting, increasing with the resetting rate and approaching unity as the resetting rate becomes large.
 The steady state mean displacement exhibits non-monotonic behavior with resetting rate, initially increasing from zero as the resetting rate rises, peaking, and then returning to near-zero at very high resetting rates.
 We showed that ballistic dynamics emerge in the mean squared displacement (MSD) at intermediate times with increasing activity, though these are suppressed when resetting dominates.
 Additionally, the MSD reveals that the fluctuation-dissipation relation (FDR) holds in the absence of both activity and resetting, but breaks down, yielding a non-zero excess diffusion coefficient, when either is present.

 To distinguish between the activity-dominated (A) and resetting-dominated (R) regimes, we computed the fourth moment of displacement and the corresponding excess kurtosis, providing a complete characterization of the system.
 In the steady state, excess kurtosis captures the transition between the activity-dominated regime (negative excess kurtosis) and the resetting-dominated regime (positive excess kurtosis), with the Gaussian regime represented by zero excess kurtosis.
-We anticipate that this rich steady-state behavior can be experimentally validated in active colloids or robotic systems, as shown in~\cite{Paramanick2024}.
-In the future, it will be crucial to explore Active Brownian Particles (ABPs) under two additional stochastic resetting protocols, only position resetting and only orientation resetting in a harmonic trap, to gain valuable insights into optimal resetting strategies in external potentials.
+We anticipate that this rich steady-state behavior can be experimentally validated in active colloids or robotic systems, as shown in~\cite{Paramanick2024}, and could also serve as a basis for understanding the homing strategies of living organisms, from animals to birds.
+In the future, it will be crucial to explore active Brownian particle (ABP) under two additional stochastic resetting protocols~\cite{Kumar2020, Baouche2024}, only position resetting and only orientation resetting in a harmonic trap, to gain valuable insights into optimal resetting strategies in external potentials.